 Login through Azure Active Directory

-However, if the "" is enabled from the "Auto Provision Users" screen, and an Azure Active Directory has been selected as an Authentication Profile, then the registration screen will not be displayed, as the provisioned Azure Active Directory users from there will be automatically registered and activated in SigningHub.
+However, if the "Automatically register the users" is enabled from the "Auto Provision Users" screen, and an Azure Active Directory has been selected as an Authentication Profile, then the registration screen will not be displayed, as the provisioned Azure Active Directory users from there will be automatically registered and activated in SigningHub.

 Go to the SigningHub login screen.